dunbar-brett/investor-api/README.md

-# crowdstreet-investor-api
+# investor-api

-Java with Spring Boot API for CrowdStreet Interview
+Java with Spring Boot API

 ## Starting the API

 Open the project in an IDE

-Run `CrowdStreetInvestorApiApplication` in `com.brettdunbar.crowdStreetInvestorApiApplication` package.
+Run `InvestorApiApplication` in `com.brettdunbar.investorApiApplication` package.

 The `api` should be accessible through `[http://localhost:8080/api/](http://localhost:8080/api/)`